QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for UBNT (135.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Therefore, UBNT passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for UBNT (--10.64%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+UBNT fails the first requirement.

 ANNUAL EARNINGS GROWTH: [PASS]